 → Encourage your company to support refugee entrepreneurs and small businesses through nonprofit The Tent Partnership for Refugees, invest directly into refugee ventures through Refugee Investment Network, and of course shop and eat at refugee-owned businesses in your community.

-How make a difference for refugees in your community
+4. How help refugees in your community

 Many cities around the U.S. have refugee resettlement and support programs you can get involved with.
 And if not, you can help start one!